 The Company had an office lease for its corporate operations head office.
 The term of the lease was 10 years and three months and commenced on January 1, 2019.
-The undiscounted commitment for the remaining lease term as at June 30, 2021 was approximately CDN\$3,128.
-Subsequent to June 30, 2021, the Company assigned the lease to an arms' length third party and paid an inducement payment of CDN\$775.
-The Company expects to incur a non-recurring early termination expense in the three month period ended September 30, 2021, in addition, the Company will record a disposal of property and equipment related to the unamortized leasehold improvements asset.
+During the three months ended September 30, 2021, the Company assigned the lease to an arm's length third party and paid an inducement payment of CDN\$775.
+The Company incurred a non-recurring loss on extinguishment of lease expense in the three months ended September 30, 2021 of \$100, in addition, the Company recorded a loss on disposal of assets related to the unamortized leasehold improvements, furniture and fixtures and the office lease - right-of-use asset of \$658.